 Sunday, May 31

 - 10:30am-11:30am: Growing up with Science – North 232.
 It is well-known that the path from childhood science interest to a career in science is a “leaky pipe”, frequently losing women and minorities.
 Learn about the challenges that are faced on this pathway and ways we can help everyone engage with science every day.
-On the panel with me are Karen Knierman, Dean Frias, and Martha Casetti.
+On the panel with me are Karen Knierman, and Dean Frias.

 - 1:30-2:30pm: Space in Science Fiction – North 126A.
 What is it like out there amongst the stars?
 Does it truly matter what it’s really like?
 What do these authors see when they look at space through a science fiction filter?
 On the panel with me are Bennett Coles, Ann Leckie, Pierce Brown, and Scott Sigler.